nmokey/klein-bottle/docs/index.markdown

 I think that this sense of awe is universal and everyone has their own topics that elicit that feeling.
 For me, Klein bottles and the whole concept of non-orientability have been a source of continuous fascination. so I’m excited for the opportunity to share why I think it’s interesting.
 Nonorientable surfaces in particular are relatively far from applied math, and so my why for choosing to explore them in further depth does not lie in any sort of external use but rather that intrinsic curiosity.

 *This explanation for why I care about Klein bottles was copy-pasted verbatim from my project proposal.*

+I also want to thank Cliff Stoll for getting me interested in topology with his infectious fascination with Klein bottles, and Randall Munroe for giving me the sense of humor to enjoy math and science.

 {% include linkedHeading.html heading="references" text="references" level=1 %}
 Abraham Goetz (1970) *Introduction to Differential Geometry*, page 28, Addison Wesley